 Have you ever watched a sports team that had all the right players but underachieved?
 In operating rooms, the surgery scheduler is like the offensive coordinator.
 The profitability of the hospital or ASC depends on how well the scheduling is managed.
 Experienced surgeons will often latch onto a great surgery scheduler and universally cringe when their surgery schedulers leave for vacation.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 If you want to keep the best schedulers, not burn them out, and focus their efforts, empower them with modern surgery scheduling software.
 The administrative burden and insurance requirements for surgery scheduling continue to balloon.
 Existing manual surgery scheduling methods of the past are not cut out for the efficiency required in the present (more outpatient procedures, red tape, competition among surgeons, etc.).
 Moreover, opaque paper-based surgical scheduling processes preclude collaboration and increase dependency on single schedulers.